vpro/motu/resources/bios/Ron_Fouchier.md

-Understanding the virus world, protecting ourself against viruses and using them as medicine for untreatable sickness
+Can we conquer the virus world?
+Protecting ourselves from those bugs, even using them as medicine?